 Course Code: pcc

 Did you like playing with paints as a child?
 In this lesson, you will discover how enjoyable it can be to paint in Photoshop.
-You will find out how Photoshop "thinks" about color and how you can use the brushes inside Photoshop to make a simple landscape.
+You will find out how Photoshop "thinks" about color and how you can use the brushes in Photoshop to make a simple landscape.

 Zoom, Scrubby Zoom, Airbrush, Eraser, Smudge: do you know what these tools and commands mean in Photoshop?
 In this lesson, you will find out how to navigate your image, so you can edit and paint more effectively.
 You will also learn how to erase, blur, smudge, and finger paint.

 Have you seen ads or greeting cards where most of the image is in black and white but one part's in color?
 You will find out how to create that effect in this lesson.
 You will be amazed at how easy it is to transform images from color into black and white or even old-fashioned sepia.

 Photoshop needs directions if you want to lift something out of an image.
 The Photoshop name for pointing is "selection".
 In this lesson, you will learn the critical skill of making selections.
 And if you don't like the selection you just made, you will get help from the Refine Edge command.